The Most Instagrammable Spots in Minneapolis

 7. Stone Arch Bridge

-*Note: The St. Anthony Main side of the Stone Arch Bridge will be closed through spring 2025 to allow construction crews to begin preservation work.
+*Note: The downtown Minneapolis side of the Stone Arch Bridge will be closed to begin preparation work for the restoration and repairs that will occur spring through fall 2025.
+Access under the Portland Ave. portion of the bridge will also be closed.
 Pedestrians and bicyclists can still walk or bike to the middle of the bridge.
-For alternate views of downtown Minneapolis take a walk along the 3rd Ave.
+For alternate views of downtown Minneapolis and to cross the river, take a walk along the 3rd Ave.
 Bridge.

 Geotags: Stone Arch Bridge and St. Anthony Falls